pikepdf/pikepdf/docs/references/debugging.rst

 Current versions of gdb can debug Python and C++ code simultaneously.
 See the Python developer's guide on `gdb Support`_.
-To use this effectively, a debug build of pikepdf and QPDF should be created.
+To use this effectively, a debug build of pikepdf and qpdf should be created.

 .. _gdb Support: https://devguide.python.org/gdb/

-Compiling a debug build of QPDF
+Compiling a debug build of qpdf
 -------------------------------

-To download QPDF and compile a debug build:
+To download qpdf and compile a debug build:

 .. code-block:: bash

-    # in QPDF source tree
+    # in qpdf source tree
     cd $QPDF_SOURCE_TREE
     cmake -S . -B build -DENABLE_QTC=ON -DCMAKE_BUILD_TYPE=Debug
     cmake --build build -j

-Compile and link against QPDF source tree
+Compile and link against qpdf source tree
 -----------------------------------------

-Build ``pikepdf._core`` against the version of QPDF above, rather than the system version:
+Build ``pikepdf._core`` against the version of qpdf above, rather than the system version:

 .. code-block:: bash

-    env QPDF_SOURCE_TREE=<location of QPDF> \
+    env QPDF_SOURCE_TREE=<location of qpdf> \
       QPDF_BUILD_LIBDIR=<directory containing libqpdf.so> \
       python setup.py build_ext --inplace

 The libqpdf.so file should be located in the ``libqpdf`` subdirectory of your cmake build directory but may be in a subdirectory of that if you are using a multi-configuration generator with cmake.
-In addition to building against the QPDF source, you'll need to force your operating system to load the locally compiled version of QPDF instead of the installed version:
+In addition to building against the qpdf source, you'll need to force your operating system to load the locally compiled version of qpdf instead of the installed version:

 .. code-block:: bash